 As many have noted, even when digital research outputs are free to access for users, the publication and management of these resources are not “free.”
 This raises significant questions regarding who should pay and how much they should pay to enable the publication, dissemination, and curation of research outputs.
 While most of the debates, both nationally in the US and internationally, have centered on journal articles, the same general challenges apply for publishing data.
 No publisher or repository operates without expenses, and those expenses–including labor and infrastructure–have to be covered by some set(s) of stakeholders, whether those are institutions (research libraries, societies, government agencies), extramural funding (foundations, government sources), or individuals (authors, depositors, readers).

 While the revenue models for journals and for data repositories differ, expanded public access policies do prompt questions regarding the “gap” between the true costs of publishing and the prices that might be charged to stakeholders, particularly with the potential to shift the burden of cost to researchers.
 This potential gap between cost and price is still far from clear for most players.
 The cost (what value/resource is used up in order to produce, deliver, and maintain a publication) to a publisher or a repository to publish a scholarly article or dataset has been hard to calculate at best, and fully occluded at worst, by the range of functions that could be considered part of the publishing process.
 The processes of data preparation (checking, organization, formatting), documentation, transfer, deposit and storage, rights clearance, etc., can be handled in a wide variety of ways and at a range of levels of diligence, leading to significant differences in the costs of deployment.
 Sunk costs and in-kind contributions can increase the complexity of tallying publishing costs.
-Further confounding the equation, these “costs” may also support and include things that are well beyond the publication.
+Further confounding the equation, these “costs” may also support and include expenses well beyond the publication.
 As one example, societies often engage in fee-based article publishing in order to fund other mission-driven operations, including graduate student stipends, research awards, and other forms of discipline-based support to scholars.

 The price, what is charged to or paid by stakeholders in the market in exchange for the service of providing public access to a research output–producing, delivering, and maintaining an article or dataset online–can be difficult to pin down for both articles and for datasets.
 The most direct expression of “price” for the service of providing public access to a dataset is a deposit fee, but as we shall see, a variety of revenue models are used by data repositories and may include institutional subsidies (usually from the host, and sometimes from extramural funders) or membership fees, making it difficult to assess whether a given price is reasonable in relation to the true cost of the service.

-Our research herein seeks to determine what is known currently about 1) how much publishing (providing public access to) research data costs, and 2) what prices are charged for publishing resarch data.
-We have undertaken this research as a complement to other recent studies, including the OSTP Report to the U.S. Congress on Financing Mechanisms for Open Access Publishing of Federally Funded Research (Office of Science and Technology Policy, 2023).
+Our research herein seeks to determine what is known currently about 1) how much publishing (providing public access to) research data costs, and 2) what prices are charged for publishing research data.
+We undertook this research as a complement to other recent studies, including the OSTP Report to the U.S. Congress on Financing Mechanisms for Open Access Publishing of Federally Funded Research (Office of Science and Technology Policy, 2023).